 You’ve made progress in coordinating service providers, engaging employers, and supporting workers.
 Projects and collaborations are beginning to gain some traction.
 Now, what do you need next to make this work sustainable in your region?

 By now there may be multiple projects and partnerships in progress in your recovery-to-work ecosystem.
-Your ecosystem champions meetings have helped your region identify gaps and opportunities.
-As your ecosystem champions continue to meet, these meetings can be a forum for discussing sustainability of the work, sharing ideas about how to apply for funding or personnel support, and to make your recovery-to-work process more effective and long-standing.
+Your regular meetings of ecosystem champions have helped your region identify gaps and opportunities.
+As your ecosystem continues to advance your collaborations, these meetings can be a forum for discussing sustainability of the work, sharing ideas about how to apply for funding or personnel support, and to make your recovery-to-work process more effective and long-standing.

 Approach Recovery-to-Work Ecosystem Building as a Vocation